 Bigstock

-You can offer direction to people who want to endorse you for skills by setting up the Skills & Endorsement section.
-Add skills for yourself and this will help tell people what you want to be endorsed for.
+You can offer direction to people who want to endorse you for skills by setting up your "Skills" section.
+Add skills for yourself, and this will help tell people what you want to be endorsed for.

-As you receive endorsements to the skills, the one with the most endorsements will automatically rise to the top of the list, and the next most popular ones with endorsements following after it.
+As you receive endorsements for the skills, the one with the most endorsements will automatically rise to the top of the list, and the next most popular ones with endorsements will follow after it.
 This is another reason why you need to be selective with what endorsements to accept.

 Ask For A Recommendation